ILLIXR/ILLIXR/docs/building_illixr.md

 <!--- language: lang-yaml -->
     action:
       name: native
-      command: gdb -q --args %a
+      command: gdb -q --args $cmd

 The `native` action supports an optional `command` argument.
-In that argument `%a` is replaced with the separated command-line arguments to run ILLIXR,
+In that argument `$cmd` is replaced with the separated command-line arguments to run ILLIXR,
-    while `%b` is replaced with the stringified command-line arguments.
+    while `$quoted_cmd` is replaced with a single string comprising all command-line arguments.
+The `command` argument also supports `$env_cmd`, which interpret command-line argument
+    assignments in the form of `VARNAME=VALUE` as environment variable mappings.
-See the [_Configuration_ glossary entry][11] for more details about supported actions.
+See the [_configuration_ glossary entry][11] for more details about supported actions.

-Finally, we support two compilation [_Profiles_][11]:
+Finally, we support two compilation [_profiles_][11]:
-    `opt`, which compiles with `-O3` and disables debug prints, and
+    `opt`, which compiles with `-O3` and disables debug prints and assertions, and
-    `dbg`, which compiles with debug flags and enables debug prints.
+    `dbg`, which compiles with debug flags and enables debug prints and assertions.

 <!--- language: lang-yaml -->
     profile: opt